 Expectations for a safe and secure work environment are posted for employees to view and are regularly discussed.
 Both of our buildings (1430 and 1500 Senate Street) must be accessed from the rear using a four digit security code.
 Employees are to report any suspicious looking person or activity to a member of management.
 We have multiple cameras in both buildings which record the rear exits of the building.
-The Emergency Preparedness/Safety Team (staff from various departments) reviews and updates the Agency's Emergency Preparedness and Safety
+The Emergency Preparedness/Safety Team (staff from various departments) reviews and updates the Agency's Emergency Preparedness and Safety Manual.

-Manual.
 Updates are posted to the Agency's Intranet.
 Prior to scheduled state government evacuation drills, the team meets to review procedures and staff are reminded (via email) to review evacuation procedures posted on the Intranet.
-On site Red Cross CPR/First Aid certification renewal training is scheduled for the first quarter of FY 2009.
-Eight volunteer staff members serve as the Agency's first responders for medical emergencies.
-Mini-safety training sessions (e.g., "First Aid Overview") were made available during general staff meetings.
+On site Red Cross CPR/First Aid certification renewal training was conducted in FY09.
+Volunteer staff members serve as the Agency's first responders for medical emergencies.
+Mini-safety training sessions (e.g., "First Aid Overview") are made available during general staff meetings.
 Compliance with occupational safety and health rules and regulations adopted by the SC Department of Labor, Licensing and Regulation are followed.
-Inclusions of safety awareness such as building tours, exit locations, evacuation procedures, etc., are included in the new employee orientation process.
-Strict enforcement of the Agency's policies and procedures concerning employee safety and security was observed.
+Inclusions of safety awareness such as building tours, exit locations, evacuation procedures, etc., are included in the new employee orientation process. enforcement of the Agency's policies and procedures concerning employee safety and security was observed.
 We also notify staff of free health screenings, wellness walks, etc., and encourage participation.
-During FY08 we established a walking team titled "The Lion's Pride" which participates in walks all around the midlands to encourage health and wellbeing.